 Fermented vegetables are perfect for a simple and delicious snack.
-I particularly love fermented radishes because they are packed full of flavour, and slightly less hot than fresh radishes.
+I particularly love fermented radishes because they are packed full of flavor, and slightly less hot than fresh radishes.

 Radishes are part of the cabbage and broccoli family, and just like cabbage, they seem to naturally ferment.
 However, unlike cauliflower, they don’t become pungent or stinky.
 They just turn into a deliciously flavourful pickled vegetable.
 Perfect for school lunches, picnics, and barbecues!

 Types of fermented radishes

 All types of radishes will ferment nicely.
-So use whatever you can find in the grocery store, farmers’ market or garden!
+So use whatever you find in the grocery store, farmers’ market, or garden!
 The only trick is to cut them into small enough slices for them to ferment nicely.
 Don’t pack whole radishes into a jar unless they are very small.

 Here are some suggestions for preparing fermented radishes:

 - Daikon radish: I love making fermented daikon radish pickles.
 Whenever I’m shopping for kimchi, I pick up some extra daikon radish to turn into pickles.
 Peel and slice them into 1/4″ thick rounds or sticks.
 (See picture below)

-I love experimenting with flavour.
+I love experimenting with flavor.
 It’s the best part about making your own fermented pickles!
-While radishes are packed full of flavour all on their own, it is fun to add some other flavours to the batch.
+While radishes are packed full of flavor all on their own, it is fun to add some other flavors to the batch.

 Here are 4 suggestions:

 - Dill pickle: Add 1 clove of garlic and a sprig of dill.

 - Kimchi: Make a kimchi-like pickle by adding a slice of onion, a clove of garlic, a bit of fresh grated ginger and 1 tsp of chili flakes.
 This is particularly delicious with a mix of carrots and radishes.

-- Pink beet: Add slices of beet to the mix for bright pink radish pickles.
+- Pink beet and radish: Add slices of beet to the mix for bright pink radish pickles.

 - Spicy: Add 1 jalapeno pepper sliced in half along with a few slices of onion.

 Fermented radishes are a nutritious and delicious snack.
 They can be made from small, garden radishes or large daikon radishes.
-Try all 4 flavour options!
+See the section above for 4 flavor options!

 - Prep Time: 10 minutes